-There are several important factors to consider, though, before earning your advanced degree.
-Here are four key questions to ask yourself before deciding if you should go to graduate school.
+Read on to explore the four key questions you should ask yourself before deciding if you should apply to graduate school.

 Questions to Consider Before Applying to Grad School